Sunday, 1 June 2008

 Camus' standpoint is a curious mix of far-sightedness and myopia; he doesn't quite seem to understand that in mythic-cultural terms with metaphysical rebellion we are clearly in the area of the satanic position regarding one's attitude to reality.

 This is obviously a very brief look at Camus' great book, but in the light of Camus' easily justified, but superficially surprising, assertion of metaphysical rebellion as the great ideological mover in history of the last few centuries, it is interesting to take a look at the design of the European Parliament at Strasbourg.
 Its design is based on a replication of the Tower of Babel from Breughel's famous painting.
 The Tower of Babel where man attempted to topple God- "And they said, Go to, let us build us a city and a tower, whose top may reach unto heaven."
-First showing the Strasbourg building and then a superimposition of Breughel's painting over the building.
+First showing the Breughel’s painting and the Strasbourg building alongside:

 4 comments: